ae5au/gmrs.app-website/README.md

   * Run ```python3 dev_data.py``` in the site directory.
 (Easiest and quickest!
 Pulls DB files from gmrs.app)
   * Create a 'data' directory and run parse_data.py
     * May require tweaking and moving the files around after it runs, but gives more control over the DB build process.
+    * Pulls a single file that is more convenient if you want to manually query it with a SQLite client.
+    * create_db.sh can be used to break the DB file into chunks and create the JSON config file needed for sql.js-httpvfs to reference the DB.